African Press International (API)

 It is a known fact that the singer has a family in the US and what a relocation would mean to his family is not yet known.

-API has tried to reach Lionel Richie for comment but with no success.
+API has tried to reach Lionel Richie or his spokesperson for comment but with no success.

 Posted in AA > News and News analysis | Leave a Comment »